Cybersecurity Services in Burnaby for Small and Mid-Size Businesses

 Research IP and grant-compliance controls

-SFU-adjacent clean-tech, applied-biology, and digital-media spinouts handle pre-commercial research outputs with grant-tied IP-protection obligations.
+Simon Fraser University’s Burnaby campus seeds clean-tech, applied-biology, and digital-media spinouts that handle pre-commercial research with grant-tied IP-protection obligations.
 Our research-spinout engagements include data classification, grant-aligned audit trails, and documented export-control handling.

 Three patterns we see in Burnaby cybersecurity